A category of noncrossing partitions

 \section{Abstract}

-In \cite{IOTW4}, picture groups are introduced and the cohomology of the picture group of type $A_n$ with straight orientation is computed.
-In this paper, we give an elementary combinatorial interpretation of the category associated to $A_n$ and prove that the classifying space of this category is a $K(\pi,1)$.
-The objects of the category are the classical noncrossing partitions introduced in \cite{Kreweras}.
+In \cite{IOTW4}, we introduced ``picture groups'' and computed the cohomology of the picture group of type $A_n$.
+This is the same group what was introduced by Loday \cite{Loday} where he called it the ``Stasheff group''.
+In this paper, we give an elementary combinatorial interpretation of the {``cluster morphism category'' constructed in \cite{IT13} in the special case of the linearly oriented quiver of type $A_n$.} We prove that the classifying space of this category is locally $CAT(0)$ and thus a $K(\pi,1)$.
+We prove a more general statement that classifying spaces of certain ``cubical categories'' are locally $CAT(0)$.
+The objects of our category are the classical noncrossing partitions introduced by Kreweras \cite{Kreweras}.
 The morphisms are binary forests.
-This paper is independent of the later papers in this series except for the last section in which we compare our category with the one in \cite{HK}.
+This paper is independent of \cite{IT13} and \cite{IOTW4} except in the last section where we use \cite{IT13} to compare our category with the category with the same name given by Hubery and Krause \cite{HK}.